Senior Awards and Honors

-1. After viewing the descriptions of the individual Awards of Distinction, please complete the Awards of Distinction Application for the award(s) you choose to apply for.
+1. After reviewing the descriptions of the individual Awards of Distinction, complete the Awards of Distinction Application for the award(s) you choose to apply for:

 2. Write a personal statement describing why you believe you are deserving of the specific award(s).
-No more than 250 words.
-One personal statement should encompass all awards for which you are applying.
+No more than 250 words per award.
 Please note, each award has different criteria, and your letter statement should reflect the spirit of the awards you are applying for.

 3. Ask a faculty or staff to email a recommendation letter(s) to email@example.com with the subject line “Awards of Distinction Recommendation.”
 One recommendation letter is required and no more than (3) three recommendation letters should be submitted.

-4. All recommendations must be received by the application deadline date (Friday, March 19, 2021) or else the entire application will be deemed incomplete and not considered by the Committee.
+4. All recommendations must be received by the application deadline date or the application will be deemed incomplete and cannot considered by the Committee.